akshayballal95/behavioural_ai_ethics/Sven/sven_assignment.md

 # Evaluating the argument
-### Assess the truth and validity of the premises in the argument.
-Since wireless communication is prone to external interference the risk of a data leak is significant.
-The ethical implication of interference in the form of deliberate hacking, might be that there are unknown third parties who are able to access your thoughts.
-This directly violates the 12th article in the UHDR.
-Since the document for UHDR is widely adopted as valid I will consider this a valid premise as well.
+Since wireless communication is prone to external interference the risk of a data leak cannot be deemed neglegible.
+A seperation is made between intentional and unintentional interference.
+Where unintentional interference includes for instance electromagnetic interference and intentional interference means there is someone deliberately trying to interfere.
+The ethical implication of interference in the form of intentional interference, might be that there are unknown third parties who are able to access your thoughts.
+This directly violates the 12th article in the UHDR and should therefore be considered as a violation of human rights.
+In my opinion, the risk of interference in combination with the catastrophic implication is too problematic to be able to widely adopt this technology.

 ### Discuss the logical structure of the argument.